 Configuration: This tab contains a user interface to change sensor configuration.
-While in STANDBY mode, we can update the configuration settings in the WEB UI, but it will not take effect until we switch the sensor back to NORMAL mode
+While in STANDBY mode, we can update the configuration settings in the web UI, but it will not take effect until we switch the sensor back to NORMAL mode.
+Please refer to figure 3.4 for reference.

 - Reset Configuration: Resets sensor to factory configurations and settings.
 Note that this resets any static IP address given to the sensor. - Persist Active Config: Allows the user to configure the sensor settings and set them as the active configuration without reinitializing the sensor - Apply Config (reinit): Allows the user to configure the sensor settings.
 This involves a reinitialization of the sensor, so that the sensor configuration settings can take effect - Documentation: Contains the HTTP and TCP API guides that are compatible with the version of the firmware on the sensor.
 Visit Ouster Sensor Documentation for latest hardware and software user manuals, along with integration guides and troubleshooting guides.
+Please refer to figure 3.5 for reference.